 China Business Forum: how to do business in China

 Around 110 business-people, students and other curious parties happily accepted the invitation to take part in the China Business Forum at IBA on Tuesday April 24th, 2018.
-This was a free event, arranged by IBA’s Confucius Classroom - the objective of which, amongst other things, is to promote trade between Chinese and Danish businesses.
+This was a free event, arranged by IBA’s Confucius Institute - the objective of which, amongst other things, is to promote trade between Chinese and Danish businesses.

 And there is more to come: